dojo/docs/quickstart/layoutWidgetHierarchies.rst

 =================
 isLayoutContainer
 =================
-Widgets that define an isLayoutContainer attribute extend the isContainer contract (see `Widget Hierarchies <quickstart/widgetHierarchies>`_), and in addition promise to:
+Widgets that define an isLayoutContainer attribute extend the isContainer contract (see :ref:`Widget Hierarchies <quickstart/widgetHierarchies>`), and in addition promise to:

     * call resize() on (top level) child widgets when those widgets become visible